80HD-0/Groc-Cord/README.md

 -reload, which reloads the prompt

-The bot just uses 3 commands:
+The bot just uses 4 commands:

 -!ping, which just replies with pong

 -!clearmemory, which clears the bot's memory of that user

--!prompt, which adds a user-defined prompt that is appended to the system prompt
+-!prompt (prompt), which adds a user-defined prompt that is appended to the system prompt

+-!sysprompt (prompt name), which changes the system prompt for that user between the 3.